 - select and appoint consultants to provide independent advice to the Committee.

 The Committee recognises the importance of engaging with stakeholders in relation to the setting of remuneration policy and considers all the feedback it receives.

 Deloitte LLP is the appointed advisor to the Committee regarding remuneration.
 The Committee annually reviews the support and advice provided and is comfortable that Deloitte provides objective and independent remuneration advice and has no conflict of interest with the Group that may impair its independence.
 Deloitte is a founding member and signatory of the Code of Conduct for Remuneration Consultants.
 For more detail please refer to the website www.remunerationconsultantsgroup.com.

 The Directors’ remuneration policy was last approved by the shareholders at the Annual General Meeting on 22 July 2020, with a vote of 96.45% in favour.

 - Anthony Bickerstaff – Chair and Independent NED

 - Mihiri Jayaweera – Independent NED

 - Stewart Oades – Independent NED

 The Chief Financial Officer, Group Financial Controller, Head of Internal Audit and the External Auditor attend and report to each Audit Committee meeting.
-The Company Chairman and the Chief Executive Officer also regularly attend Committee meetings by invitation.
+The Company Chair and the Chief Executive Officer also regularly attend Committee meetings by invitation.

 Attendance at the Committee’s meetings is set out in the Corporate Governance Report within the Annual Report and Accounts.